Saucony has been making quality running shoes longer than nearly any other brand out there. Photo: iRunFar/Eszter Horanyi

 Cons:

-When you’re looking for as much cushion as possible for your easy-day runs, the Saucony Triumph 22 will keep your feet happy.
-It is a classic road running shoe in the Saucony line, and this updated version has more cushion, a wider midfoot, and a more balanced platform than previous versions.
-This allows it to accommodate more foot types.
+Not every run needs to be at race pace, and the Saucony Triumph 22 are perfect shoes for easier runs on the schedule.
+It is a classic road running shoe in the Saucony line, and this updated version has more cushion, a wider midfoot, and a more balanced platform than before, allowing it to make many different shapes of feet happy as the miles stack up.
 Saucony stuffed it with its highly responsive PWRRUN PB foam to a heel stack height of 37 millimeters and a toe stack height of 27 millimeters.
-The comfortable midsole is combined with a comfortable engineered mesh upper, adaptive lacing system, and padded tongue, all of which make this shoe ideal for easy days.
+The comfortable midsole combines an engineered mesh upper, adaptive lacing system, and padded tongue, making this shoe ideal for easy days.

-This shoe has received significant updates from previous versions, so those accustomed to the Triumph 20s or 21s will notice a major difference.
-There are some positives and negatives that came from this update.
-The positive is that this shoe is more comfortable than previous versions, regardless of the distance we ran.
-This remains one of Saucony’s most maximum-cushioned running shoes and is ideal for easy runs.
-We’re usually not fans of aggressive heel-to-toe drops, but we found the 10-millimeter drop here just fine on our easier runs.
+This shoe has received significant updates from previous versions, so those accustomed to the Triumph 20 or 21 will notice a major difference.
+We found some of the changes to be positive, and a few of them were less so.
+On the upside, this shoe is more comfortable than previous versions, regardless of the distance we ran.
+This remains one of Saucony’s most cushioned shoes and is ideal for easy runs.
+We’re usually not fans of aggressive heel-to-toe drops, but we found the 10-millimeter offset here just fine on our easier runs.

 Claimed Weight: 10.1 ounces (286 grams) (men’s size 9) | Stack Height: 37/27 millimeters heel/toe | Drop: 10 millimeters | Support: Neutral